Cloudniite/cloudniite/README.md

 Developers have been using simple timers to "warmup" their functions so that they stay running and available for users.
 This solution works but we believed there could be a smarter way to manage and keep your Lambda functions warm and performant.

-## Cloudniite Examples.
-Below are a few examples of how you could use our library to minimize cold starts, organize your functions into groups and optimize your application to ensure it responds quickly to user actions.

 # Installation

 Cloudniite is available as the cloudniite package on npm.